Thugney/MK365Tools/Scripts/Excel-Based-Device-Management-Guide.md

 2. The following PowerShell modules installed:
    - Microsoft.Graph.DeviceManagement
    - Microsoft.Graph.Users
-   - AzureAD (for Azure AD device removal)
+   - Microsoft.Graph.Identity.DirectoryManagement (for Azure AD device removal)
    - ImportExcel (will be installed automatically if missing)

 3. Appropriate permissions:
-   - Microsoft Graph: `DeviceManagementManagedDevices.ReadWrite.All`, `User.Read.All`, `Group.Read.All`
+   - Microsoft Graph: `DeviceManagementManagedDevices.ReadWrite.All`, `User.Read.All`, `Group.Read.All`, `Device.ReadWrite.All`
-   - Azure AD: Admin permissions for device management

 ## Workflow Steps